PGCert Tertiary Education with Teaching Qualification (Further Education) - in-service

 Postgraduate Taught Experience Survey (PTES) 2021

-As the recognised teaching qualification for people already employed in Scottish further education, the TQFE provides you with a highly relevant and marketable postgraduate qualification.
+As the recognised teaching qualification for people already employed in Scottish further education or similar organisations, the TQFE provides you with a highly relevant and marketable postgraduate qualification.

 It will help you to progress in your career either within employment or you could also go on to do further study.